 Upon successful transfer of data, the reviewer will receive a confirmation pop up message from OJS:

 Peer review claim information will be visible in you journal’s page and no further action is required on your part.

 If a reviewer is not registered to ReviewerCredits or should the claim transfer fail, a pop up message will be displayed, for example:

 In this case the reviewer will be prompted to register his/her review claim manually to the ReviewerCredits service.

 API (Application Programming Interface)

-The API will be developed following the paradigm of simplicity and uniformity of mature RESTful webservice.
-More specifically the API will be designed to target level 3 of the Richardson Maturity Model (see the Martin Fowler article https://martinfowler.com/ articles/ richardsonMaturityModel.html for more information).
-Our API specifications will be fully documented using Swagger (https://swagger.io/) allowing easy consultation and testing with the ability to self generate clients for the most used programming languages including PHP, Java, Python, R, Ruby, Node.js and many others.
+Our APIs are developed following the paradigm of simplicity and uniformity of mature RESTful webservice.
+More specifically the API are designed to target level 3 of the Richardson Maturity Model (read the Martin Fowler article here).
+Our API specifications are fully documented using Swagger (https://swagger.io/) allowing easy consultation and testing with the ability to self generate clients for the most used programming languages including PHP, Java, Python, R, Ruby, Node.js and many others.

 We are interested to enhance our APIs to support new users and integrations: contact us and let us know about your user cases and projects.
 We are currently working on APIs to query our database from other platforms (e.g. institutional repositories) to retrieve data relative to peer review or conference activities recorded by our members.